frederic-perez/AmE-dictionary/data/dictionary.md

 __waylay__ _v_
 __wayposts__
 __wayside__ _n_ :three::hammer:
-__wayward__ _adj_ :nine::m: Someone wayward is a little stubborn and independent — they're determined to find their own way and are not easily controlled.
+__wayward__ _adj_ :nine::m: Someone wayward is a little stubborn and independent — they’re determined to find their own way and are not easily controlled.
 Being wayward can mean a few things, but they all have something to do with doing your own thing — often, going against what others want you to do.
 A rebellious student is wayward.
-A son who ignores his parent's advice is wayward.
+A son who ignores his parent’s advice is wayward.
 A politician who goes against everyone else in his political party is wayward.
 Wayward folks like to go their own way — and they often take the unexpected path. _A wayward boy._ _Wayward corporations._ :es: díscolo
 __WD-40__ _n_ Trademark name of a water-displacing spray manufactured by the WD-40 Company based in San Diego, California.
 __weaknesses__ _What are your personal strengths and weaknesses?_
 __weal__ _n_ __1__ Prosperity; happiness: _in weal and woe._